Thailand

 Our work with the Thai Red Cross Society

-The ICRC’s regional delegation in Bangkok works with Thai Red Cross Society, the Viet Nam Red Cross, the Lao Red Cross and the Cambodian Red Cross Society to promote a better understanding of the International Red Cross and Red Crescent Movement and to highlight the importance of humanitarian law, principles and values.
+Our regional delegation in Bangkok works with the Thai Red Cross Society to promote an understanding of the International Red Cross and Red Crescent Movement, uphold humanitarian law and its core principles and values, and to provide vital humanitarian assistance both within Thailand and in neighbouring countries.